 The event was organised in collaboration with OMA and Royal College of Art (London).

-The entire programme was recorded on video and is available here.
+The entire programme was recorded on video.

 - Kamil Dalkir (RCA)